Who we are: Vision, Mission, Values | Our Story | Valid’s Team | Partners | Social impact business | How we are funded | Awards

 CMAM: As well as revolutionising access to care, CMAM has dramatically improved the coverage and therefore impact of care provided to the client.

 CMAM was endorsed in 2007 by the World Health Organisation, the World Food Programme, the United Nations Children Fund and the UN Standing Committee on Nutrition as the recommended paradigm for treating starvation.
 Since then, treatment coverage has increased from around 5% to over 70%; with vastly improved cure rates and cost effectiveness; and death rates cut fivefold (Collins et al, 2006).
 The first CMAM programmes began in Malawi, Sudan and Ethiopia and they have now reached a total of 65 countries.
 In 2018, 5.2 million children received life-saving treatment through CMAM programmes (State of Acute Malnutrition, 2020).

 The stunning success of CMAM has created a mass market for RUTF given that the product is central to the new approach.
-Realising the potential for this new market to not only treat, but also prevent malnutrition, Steve established VALID Nutrition – with the aim of manufacturing affordable and highly nutritious foods exclusively in developing countries, for all those who need them.
+Realising the potential for this new market to not only treat, but also prevent malnutrition, Steve established a factory in Malawi – with the aim of manufacturing affordable and highly nutritious foods exclusively in developing countries, for all those who need them.